Qalthos/blog/content/CIVX/grokking-the-core.rst

 make sure you understood the site's particular dialect and scrubbed out any irregularities in their data.
-What the poly scraper does is it replaces all of those individual scrapers and replaces them with one big scraper which is smart enough to deal with any url it finds.
+What the poly scraper does is it replaces all of those individual scrapers and replaces them with one big scraper which is smart enough to deal with any URL it finds.
 What I've been doing is adding new sources of data to the polyscraper.
 In particular, yesterday was spent adding the ability to read files off of a local disk and properly store them.
 This, in turn, exposed a few